-Why I Do Not Celebrate Labor Day But I celebrate May Day!
+Why I Celebrate May Day But I Do Not Celebrate Labor Day!
 By RolandSheppard Retired Business Agent Painters Local # 4 San Francisco

 Labor DayMay Day/ Labor DayI celebrate May Day, but I don’t celebrate Labor Day — I just observe it.
 To me, Labor Day means the codification of the labor bureaucracy’s subservience to the capitalist class.
 That was the original purpose for the United States capitalist class when it made labor day a holiday.
 It was organized as such in opposition to the Labor Day that was/is celebrated everywhere else in the world — a demonstration class solidarity! — May Day!
 May Day was celebrated, in memory of the martyrs of the Haymarket Massacre in 1886 Chicago and the unending struggle of the world working class for their “unalienable rights to life, liberty, and the pursuit of happiness.”